-Table 3 shows the results of the IPS panel unit root test at the level proving that the variables Tem and Rain are I (0) in the constant and constant plus trends of the panel unit root test.
+Results of the IPS panel unit root test are shown in Table 3 at the level demonstrating that the variables Tem and Rain are I (0) in the constant and constant plus trend of the panel unit root test.
 These findings unequivocally demonstrate that, depending on the lag time, it is not possible to reject the null hypothesis of a panel unit root at the level of the series.
-Assumed is the absence of any time trend.
-In order to test for stationary, we take into account a constant plus-time trend.
+Assumed is the absence of any timely trend.
+In order to test stationery, we take into account a constant plus time trend.
 Again, we discovered that, in the absence of a constant plus time trend, the null hypothesis of a panel unit root is not frequently rejected in all series at the level form and different lagged lengths.
-Tem and Rain are non-stationary at the level, according to the findings of the panel unit root tests, whereas Agro employ and GDPPC's variables are confirmed to be non-stationary at the level.
+Tem and Rain are non-stationary at the level, according to the findings of the panel unit root tests, whereas Agro employ and GDPPC's variables are confirmed to be nonstationary at the level.